gor181/datachats-content/README.md

 This repository contains all the DataChats that are shown at www.datacamp.com/datachats.
 DataChats are videos where our instructor talk about their daily life as a Data Scientist.

-This repository is linked as a "DataChats repository" in teach: https://www.datacamp.com/teach/repositories/1500/branches/master.
+This repository is linked as a "DataChats repository" in teach ([link](https://www.datacamp.com/teach/repositories/1500/branches/master)).
 Every YAML file that you add to the root of this repository, will be parsed as a DataChat by Teach and will be uploaded to the [standalone datachats app](https://github.com/datacamp/datachats).

 ### Fields in a DataChat